boystrange/ProgramVerification/src/Chapter/Predicates.lagda.md

 _ = λ ()
 ```

-When we prove our theorem using `Even-i` we can forget about `x` and
+When we prove our theorem using `Even-i` we can perform a case
-perform a case analysis directly on `Even-i x`, which contains all
+analysis directly on `Even-i x`, which contains all the structure we
-the structure we need.
+need.

 ```
 theorem-i : {x : ℕ} (ev : Even-i x) -> x == half x * 2